 St. Augustine Grass Summer Insect Control

 Insects can be a real nuisance in the summer.
 Bugs like fire ants or mosquitos aren’t the only ones to watch out for—there are a lot of insects that can cause severe damage to your lawn.
-Some of the most common summer insects include chinch bugs, grub worms, mole crickets and nematodes.
+Some of the most common summer insects include chinch bugs, grub worms, mole crickets, sod webworms, fall armyworms and nematodes.

-Pictured above from left to right: A chinch bug, grub worm, mole cricket and nematode.
+Pictured above from left to right: A chinch bug, grub worm, mole cricket, sod webworm, fall armyworm and nematode.

 Grub worms are one of the main insects to watch out for at this time.
 Preventative treatments for grub worms can be made anytime around June, which is around the time adult beetles are flying around and laying eggs.
 Apply a systemic insecticide like Merit 0.5G to prevent grubs from taking over.
 If you notice grub worms in your lawn, Scotts GrubEx or Dylox 6.2 Granular Insecticide can be applied as treatment.

 Chinch bugs can also be bad around this time—especially in St. Augustine.
 Signs of a chinch bug infestation include a spotty pattern of patchy grass that almost looks like drought damage.
-On the other hand, a mole cricket infestation can be identified by their tunnels which push up soil and gras, as well as the presence of brown and dying grass due to mole cricket feeding habits.
+If you know you have a chinch bug problem, apply Dylox 6.2 to knock them out quickly and reduce the amount of damage they can cause before problems get too severe.
+On the other hand, a mole cricket infestation can be identified by their tunnels which push up soil and grass, as well as the presence of brown and dying grass due to mole cricket feeding habits.
 Nematodes can be a little tricky to spot because they are located below the soil in the roots and they are microscopic.
 Signs included stunted plant growth, premature wilting and the yellowing of leaf blades (chlorosis).